 Eunju Lee, M.S.W., MSOD, APHSW-C, LCSW, has worked as a social worker and activist for over 30 years.
 She was a human and labor rights advocate in her native Korea and returned to the US to work with Asian women and children survivors of domestic violence.
 After completing a second master's degree, she transitioned to end-of-life work and has been in hospice, palliative care, and oncology work for the past 14 years.
 She serves on the board of Social Work in Hospice and Palliative Care Network (SWHPN) and sits on its Equity Working Group.
 She is also a part of the Heathcare Advisory Council of Compassion and Choices and a mentor and faculty of NYU Silver School's Zelda Foster Studies Program in Palliative and End-of-Life Care (PELC).
 Eunju currently works as a clinical oncology social worker at Memorial Sloan Kettering Cancer Center (MSKCC).
 She has presented in numerous local and national venues on the topic of health equity and racial justice.

-Barbara Reich is a Professor of Law at Western New England University School of Law.
-She joined the law faculty in 2005 and teaches Torts and a variety of health law subjects.
+Barbara Reich is a professor of law at Western New England University School of Law.
+She joined the law faculty in 2005 and teaches torts and a variety of health law subjects.
 She has served as a member of Mercy Hospital's Ethics and Social Justice Committee and Ethics Consultation Committee and as a member of Baystate Medical Center's Institutional Review Board.
-Before joining the faculty at Western New England University, she taught a variety of health law and bioethics courses for eight years at the University of Florida’s Colleges of Law, Medicine, and Health Professions as a Lecturer in Law.
-Barbara also has prior experience as a member of a hospital ethics committee and institutional review board at Florida’s teaching hospital.
+Before joining the faculty at Western New England University, she taught a variety of health law and bioethics courses for eight years at the University of Florida’s Colleges of Law, Medicine, and Health Professions as a lecturer in Law.
+Reich also has prior experience as a member of a hospital ethics committee and institutional review board at Florida’s teaching hospital.

-Barbara Reich was a past Visiting Scholar at Exeter University School of Law in the United Kingdom and Queen's University School of Law in Kingston, Ontario, Canada.
-She also recently completed an appointment for Spring 2017 as the Schulich Distinguished Visiting Scholar at Dalhousie University Schulich School of Law in Halifax, Nova Scotia.
-She is currently at work on a book, titled Intimations of Mortality: Decisionmaking at the End of Life, to be published by the Cambridge University Press.
+Reich was a past visiting scholar at Exeter University School of Law in the United Kingdom and Queen's University School of Law in Kingston, Ontario, Canada.
+She also completed an appointment for Spring 2017 as the Schulich Distinguished Visiting Scholar at Dalhousie University Schulich School of Law in Halifax, Nova Scotia.
+She published Intimations of Mortality: Decisionmaking at the End of Life, with Cambridge University Press, in 2022.

 Colleen Shannon, M.S.W., LICSW, is the associate program director at The Children’s Room, the largest non- profit organization in Massachusetts solely dedicated to supporting grieving children, teens and families.
 At The Children’s Room, Colleen developed and now oversees all of the center’s adolescent, school and community-based programs.
 Colleen was instrumental in developing the center’s clinical internship program and she currently serves as a field adviser and clinical supervisor to masters-level social work students.